-Early this year, M-Pesa partnered with PayPal to help its users transact between the two popular platforms with ease.
+In early 2018, M-PESA partnered with PayPal to help its users transact between the two popular platforms with ease.
 Before that, the most straightforward way to transact would be to link your PayPal account to your Equity Bank account.
-While this method did work, it took a couple of days to complete a transaction, not exactly 21st-Century-like.
+While this method did work, it took a couple of days to complete a transaction, not exactly 21st-century-like.
 The new partnership aided by international mobile money enabler, TransferTo cuts that down to a much more reasonable 2-3 hours.

 To take advantage of this, you need to be an M-PESA customer and you need to have a Kenyan PayPal account.
 That simply means that your nationality should be set to Kenyan in your Paypal account otherwise this won’t work.